 When a person files for bankruptcy under the bankruptcy code, he/she is required to participate in a pre-bankruptcy counseling course called credit counseling.
 After a bankruptcy has been filed, the person must then go through a course called debtor education to prove to the bankruptcy court that he/she is committed and has the proper financial education to turn it all around and not end up in the same mess in the future.

 Oftentimes, when filing for bankruptcy, your bankruptcy attorney will recommend a certain company or non-profit organization to put you through these courses.
 In some cases, it may be appropriate to go with the advice of your attorney and take the bankruptcy counseling course through the recommended third party company.
 However, there are often drawbacks to this.

 Some things you may want to consider before simply agreeing with your attorney are:

 3. You’ll want to determine if the class is taken online or in person.
 For convenience purposes, most firms offer an online course.
-However, you may prefer a certain course medium and if the organization your lawyer refers doesn’t support one of these you may want to consider searching for one that does.
+However, you may prefer a certain course medium and if the organization your lawyer refers to doesn’t support one of these, you may want to consider searching for another one that does.